-The PCCD tentative budget for 2022-2023 is based upon the May Revise and provides a picture of stability extending beyond the SCFF "hold-harmless period of funding" into the future [R1.46, R1.47]. (note "Hold-Harmless" means that the College continues to receive state funds based on 2017-2018 funding plus the annual cost of living adjustments (COLAs) when the new SCFF apportionment calculated a lower allocation compared to FY 2017-2018.
+The Adopted Budget Plan will go to the Board on September 13 for a first read.
+The budget adjustments will be made during the first two weeks of September when this report will be finalized for the Board, so we encourage the visiting team to ask about updates.
+Currently without the specific adjustments but with the error corrected and the correct TCR, the draft budget projection for the next 5 years shows a strong financial situation extending beyond the SCFF "hold-harmless period of funding" into the future [R1.47, R1.47a]. (note "Hold-Harmless" means that the College continues to receive state funds based on 2017-2018 funding plus the annual cost of living adjustments (COLAs) when the new SCFF apportionment calculated is a lower allocation compared to FY 2017-2018.
+But this Hold-Harmless ends in 2024-25.)
 Table 7 provides an analysis of the projection.

-Table 7 PCCD Tentative Budget and Projections Beyond Hold-Harmless
+Table 7 PCCD Draft Adopted Budget and Projections Beyond Hold-Harmless